tomsoftware/webgl-chart/README.md

 npm i @tomsoftware/webgl-chart-vue -save
 ```

-# webgl-chart-react
+# WebGl-chart-react
-Use the React wrapper to seamlessly integrate the webgl-chart into your React application."
+Use the React wrapper to seamlessly integrate the WebGl-Chart into your React application."

 ## Install
 [NPM](https://www.npmjs.com/package/@tomsoftware/webgl-chart-react)